- About MCS

 - MCS Parents

-We added a Middle School Program in the fall of 2005.
-The program serves students in 7th and 8th grades in a small, close-knit community.
-Students arrive between 8:00 - 8:15 a.m. and their school day lasts until 3:30 p.m., with an optional Study Hall until 5:00 p.m.
+Our middle school program serves students in 7th and 8th grades in a small, close-knit community.
+Students arrive at 8:15 a.m. and their school day lasts until 3:30 p.m., with an optional Study Hall until 5:00 p.m.

 Just as Maria Montessori believed the elementary student entered a new plane of development at age six, the adolescent is beginning a new developmental phase around age 12.
 We provide our young people with a developmentally appropriate environment in which to grow and learn.
 The Montessori Middle School provides a more structured weekly schedule than a Montessori Upper Elementary environment, including scheduled meetings for some classes and large blocks of work time.